-He said that looking at the future, that she is a registered nurse and not every town will be able to afford will be among the lucky ones.
+He said that looking at the future, The Bank were selected from four a drug and alcohol rehabilitation that Oberlin and Decatur County will be among the lucky ones.
 "Health care determines where people retire," he said.
 "We have a lot of people who want to retire here, and they want to have quality health care."
 After the interviews, the commissioners noted that they were lucky to have four good candidates but would have to choose two.